 You will wake up with a dressing covering both breasts, supporting them securely with a drain inserted and stitched in place on either side.

-You will need to stay one to two nights in hospital and on the morning after your surgery, your surgeon will check your breasts for any collections of blood or any problems with the nipple areola complex.
+You will need to stay one to two nights in New Victoria Hospital and on the morning after your surgery, your surgeon will check your breasts for any collections of blood or any problems with the nipple areola complex.
 The breasts will be swollen and bruised and may ooze small amounts of blood over the next two to three days.
 Once you are discharged from hospital, arrangements will be made to return to see our fully qualified Plastic Surgery Dressings Nurse a week after surgery for a wound check, and removal of some of the stitches.
 At a final wound check after two weeks, any further stitches will be removed, however, most of the stitches used will be dissolvable.